rafeerahman/Anonymizer/deliverable-1/planning.md

 **I want to** find a simple and intuitive way to anonymize the names from a dataset of undergrad applicants,

-**so that** the dataset can be sent to admission staff for review, without any possible name bias (ex. eliminate nepotism)
+**so that** the dataset can be sent to admission staff for review, without any possible name bias (ex. eliminate nepotism).

 **Acceptance Criteria:**